ovh/docs/pages/web/domains/redirect_domain_name/guide.en-ca.md

 ---
-title: Redirecting a domain name managed by OVH
+title: Redirecting a domain name managed by OVHcloud
 slug: redirect-domain-name
-excerpt: Find out about the various redirection types, and how to create one for a domain name managed by OVH
+excerpt: Find out about the various redirection types, and how to create one for a domain name managed by OVHcloud
 section: General
 order: 1
 ---

-**Last updated 25th January 2018**
+**Last updated 5th May 2020**

 ## Objective

 You can use domain name redirection to redirect your domain to a new target.
 There are a variety of different redirection types, each of which is suitable for a specific need.

-**Find out about the various redirection types, and how to create one for a domain name managed by OVH.**
+**Find out about the various redirection types, and how to create one for a domain name managed by OVHcloud.**

 ## Requirements

-- You must be logged in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
 - You must be logged in to your web hosting plan (if you would like to add an .htaccess file).

 ## Instructions